stride3d/stride-docs/en/manual/engine/assets/index.md

 An asset is actually unload only when the number of call to unload match the number of call the load.

-The @'SiliconStudio.Core.Serialization.Assets.AssetManager.Get' method returns the reference to a loaded asset but does not increment the asset reference counter.
+The @'Xenko.Core.Serialization.Assets.AssetManager.Get' method returns the reference to a loaded asset but does not increment the asset reference counter.

 ```cs
  var firstReference = Content.Load<Texture>("MyTexture"); // load the asset and increase the reference counter (ref count = 1)